daemongh/restful-codeigniter/README.markdown

 I need more...
 ==============
-You can register a custom handler in routes.php:
+You can register additional custom handlers in routes.php:

     //syntax:
     // map_resources($request_method, $pattern, $replace)